Lixquid/powershell-stuff/gotchas.md

    # *No Output*
    ```

-7. By Default, Powershell error do not halt execution.
+7. By Default, Powershell errors do not halt execution.

    ``` powershell
    > asdf; echo 5